Albuquerque Drinking Water Quality

 Do I Need a Water Softener?

 At 141 ppm, Albuquerque has hard water.
 You may notice white spots on dishes, dry skin after showering, and mineral buildup on fixtures.
-A water softener can help reduce these effects, though it's not strictly necessary for health — hard water is safe to drink.
+A water softener can help reduce these effects.
+Hard water is generally not a health concern according to the WHO.

 Your pipes tell a different story